alephsecurity/xnu-qemu-arm64/README.md

 # iOS on QEMU

 This project is a fork of the official QEMU repository.
-Please refer this [README](https://github.com/qemu/qemu/blob/master/README.rst) for information about QEMU project.
+Please refer to this [README](https://github.com/qemu/qemu/blob/master/README.rst) for information about the QEMU project.

-The goal of this project is to enable fully functional iOS being booted on QEMU.
+The goal of this project is to boot a fully functional iOS system on QEMU.

 *The project is under active development, follow [@alephsecurity] and [@JonathanAfek] for updates.*